zidehen/CV/README.md

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what excites you about tech.

-Intensive Care Nurse turned Aspiring Software Developer who is currently studying at Makers Academy.
+Intensive Care Nurse turned Aspiring Software Developer, currently studying at Makers Academy.

 ## Projects